1.5.1 How to Conduct Business Outside the State of Illinois

 217-333-3113

-- Consult with Real Estate Planning Services (RES) at least six months in advance of needing off campus leased space.
+9. Real Estate Services (RES) processes transactions including leases, licenses, easements, acquisitions, and dispositions on behalf of the Board of Trustees and should be consulted at least six months in advance of needing off campus leased space.
 Space needs assessments are performed by each university in conjunction with Facilities and Services and/or the Office of the Provost.

 Real estate transactions including leases, licenses, easements, acquisitions, and dispositions must be processed by RES on behalf of the Board of Trustees.